 - Identify the habitat areas the corridor is designed to connect. - species.
-For each potential corridor, evaluate how the area will accommodate movement by each target species. - Design the corridor to be as wide as possible. - lighting. - Plant native species to provide food and cover as well as nesting places. - encroach on the corridor. - No wild animal feeding should be allowed aside from bird feeders.
+For each potential corridor, evaluate how the area will accommodate movement by each target species. - Design the corridor to be as wide as possible. - lighting. - Plant native species to provide food and cover as well as nesting places. - Design the corridor to ensure that the land uses adjacent to the corridor reduce human impacts to the corridor.
+Consider encroach on the corridor. - No wild animal feeding should be allowed aside from bird feeders.
 No pets should be allowed on the corridor. - Do not install wood fences in the corridor or adjacent to it.

 Select several target species for the design of the corridor (i.e., select "umbrella species").
-Evaluate the relevant needs of each target
+Evaluate the relevant needs of each target implementing similar habitats to those found in the corridor in the surrounding areas.
+Housing and development projects should not